pmglab/KGGSEE/doc/source/options.rst

 GWAS summary statistics
 =======================

-These options work on the GWAS summary statistics and act on all analyses.
+These options work on all the analyses.

 .. list-table::